 Rachel further warns those considering a loan to look away from the high street: "Make sure to shop around, because non-high-street loans are typically cheaper; the lowest rate on the market today on a £5,000 loan over five years comes from Hitachi Personal Finance at 3.4%, while the lowest high street bank loan for new customers is priced higher at 4.5% from Santander."

-When it comes to loans, the main value that can be gained from them is the rate, so whether it's a high street loan or a less well-known provider, see who sits at the top of the Best Buys for the amount you're looking to borrow, and don't forget to make sure your credit score is up to scratch before you apply.
+When it comes to loans, the main value that can be gained from them is the rate, so whether it's a high street loan or a less well-known provider, see who sits at the top of the loans charts for the amount you're looking to borrow, and don't forget to make sure your credit score is up to scratch before you apply.